 GI Bill Eligibility for Veterans

-GI Bill veterans’ benefits are generally based on when you served, how long you served on active duty, and other factors.
+GI Bill veterans’ benefits are based on factors including when you served and how long you were on active duty.
 You also have to have been honorably discharged.

-Though you may qualify for more than one type of GI Bill educational benefit, you can generally use only one benefit for a period of service; so you may have to decide which one is the best fit for your needs.
-(You can call the VA at 888-442-4551 if you need help making a choice.)
+Though you may qualify for more than one type of GI Bill educational benefit, you can’t use them simultaneously for the same period of service.
+If you have served separate qualifying periods, you could receive a total of 48 months of combined benefits.
 Here are the eligibility requirements for different GI Bill programs.

 Post-9/11 GI Bill Eligibility

-If you served in the military after Sept.
-10, 2001, you may be eligible for Post-9/11 GI Bill benefits.
-The amount you receive (which could range from 50% to 100% of the full benefit) will be based on how long you served on active duty and other criteria.
+If you served in the military after September 10, 2001, you may be eligible for Post-9/11 GI Bill benefits.
+The amount you receive (which could range from 50% to 100% of the full benefit) is based on how long you served on active duty and other criteria.

-To be eligible for Post-9/11 GI Bill Benefits, you must meet one of these qualifications:
+You may be eligible for Post-9/11 GI Bill benefits if one of the following applies to you:

-• You have served at least 30 days of continuous active-duty service after Sept.
-10, 2001, and have been discharged due to a service-connected disability.
-Or:
+• You served at least 30 days of continuous active-duty service after September 10, 2001 and were discharged due to a service-connected disability.

 Recommended: Finding Free Money for College